Structured Chemistry Reasoning with Large Language Models: Introduction

-We conduct extensive experiments on four datasets of complex chemistry problems from different subfields of chemistry, namely, quantum chemistry, quantum mechanics, physical chemistry, and chemistry kinetics.
-Experiments show that \ours significantly boosts the chemistry reasoning capability of different LLMs, including the highly advanced GPT-3.5 and GPT-4, leading to an average improvement of 8\% and a 30\% absolute improvement at maximum.
-In addition, using the generated reasoning from our approach with GPT-4, we finetune smaller LM (Vicuna-13B) and obtain strong improvement.
+We conduct extensive experiments on four datasets of complex chemistry problems from different subfields, namely, quantum chemistry, quantum mechanics, physical chemistry, and chemistry kinetics.
+Experiments show that \ours greatly reduces the reasoning errors (Figure~\ref{fig:intro-error}).
+It boosts the chemistry reasoning capability of advanced LLMs, including GPT-3.5 and GPT-4, leading to an average improvement of 8\% and a 30\% absolute improvement at maximum.
+In addition, using the generated reasoning from our approach with GPT-4, we finetune smaller LMs (Llama-2-13B and Vicuna-13B) and obtain strong improvement.
 This further validates \ours enables LLMs to generate high-quality chemistry reasoning.
+Our analysis studies the error patterns of LLMs on chemistry reasoning, which reveals the unique challenges in scientific problems and motivates future research towards more grounded and precise reasoning.